Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 > **Note:**
 >
-> The `--output` option is not recommended in a IDE environment as it changes the location of mandatory build information files that are [used by the IDE](#ide-usage).
+> The `--output` option is not recommended in an IDE environment as it changes the location of mandatory build information files that are [used by the IDE](#ide-usage).

 ### Update RTE Configuration Files

 The [Component Configuration​](build-overview.md#project-structure) is stored in the [RTE directory](build-overview.md#rte-directory-structure).
-When files are missing or new software pack versions are installed it might be required to update the RTE configuration files with this command:
+When files are missing or new software pack versions are installed, it might be required to update the RTE configuration files:

 ```bash
 csolution example.csolution.yml --update-rte